Why Should You Care if Your Builder Provides You

 With a New Home Structural Warranty from RWC?

 Home warranties issued by RWC are insured by Western Pacific Mutual Insurance Company, A Risk Retention Group (WPMIC).
 WPMIC specializes in builder home warranties and, in fact, only writes insurance for its builder members.
-The financial strength of the company (nearly $120 million in surplus equity, as of Dec.
+The financial strength of the company (over $130 million in surplus equity, as of Dec.
 31, 2021) dedicated for new home warranty resolution and builder liability issues means you don’t have to worry about the insurer behind your home warranty going out of business because of either man-made or natural catastrophic losses (hurricanes, oil spills, etc.).

 RWC has been in the new home warranty business since 1981 and has issued warranties on over 3.7 million homes.
 More importantly for you, we’ve managed the dispute resolution process between the homeowner and the builder on thousands of homes over the years.